gpt2ent/fg-airport-sketcher/README.md

 ![](docs-images/fgfs-20230806201655.png)

 As of now, the program does not automatically create .xml airport metadata.
+This includes the following features:

+- parking spots
+- taxiways
+- ILS
+- AI traffic data
+- SID/STAR

+The program also does not create fixes or navaids for your airport.

 One of the points of the program does not need any elevation data - it generates fake elevation data from constant elevation value.